algolia/autocomplete/packages/website/docs/autocomplete-theme-classic.md

 });
 ```

-If your renderer doesn't support `Fragment's, you can use `div.aa-ItemWrapper`.
+If your renderer doesn't support `Fragment`s, you can use `div.aa-ItemWrapper`.

 ### Link item